Capital Accounts LLC: Everything You Need to Know

 The initial investment of each member is his or her beginning balance.
 Each member owns a percentage relative to:

 When profits or gains are recorded in company books, the amounts increase in capital accounts.
-How non-monetary contributions are valued depends on the terms in the operating agreement.
+How non-monetary contributions are valued depends on the terms of the operating agreement.

 How Much Should Members Contribute to Capital Accounts?